scala/scala3/docs/docs/reference/features-classification.md

 ## Simplifications

-These features replace existing constructs with the aim of making the language safer and simpler to use, and to promote uniformity in code style.
+These constructs replace existing constructs with the aim of making the language safer and simpler to use, and to promote uniformity in code style.

  - [Trait Parameters](https://dotty.epfl.ch/docs/reference/other-new-features/trait-parameters.html) replace [early initializers](https://dotty.epfl.ch/docs/reference/dropped-features/early-initializers.html) with a more generally useful construct.
  - [Implied Instances](https://dotty.epfl.ch/docs/reference/contextual/instance-defs.html)